thuliteio/thulite.io/content/docs/start-here/migration-guide/index.md

 ### Modular setup

 Hyas v2.0 is setup modularly, making it flexible and easier to add plugins and themes to your project.
-Hyas packages:
+The Hyas packages:

 - [gethyas](https://github.com/h-enk/hyas)
 - [create-hyas](https://github.com/gethyas/create-hyas)